jayden11/QuantEcon.site/job-web-developer.rst

 4. Knowledge of server requirements (AWS infrastructure, scalability, etc)
 5. Ability to work under limited supervision, with the ability to work remotely

-This project aim is to develop a minimum viable product; build, testing, and launch.
+The aim of the project is to develop a minimum viable product; build, testing, and launch.

 If you would like further information about this opportunity please contact Andrij Stachurski at **dr.drij@gmail.com**.